 There are daily withdrawal limits on ATM machines abroad and these limits can vary from country to country depending on the ATM provider and Bank.
 Before travelling abroad please check the list of countries and ATM limits.

-As an alternative to using cash abroad you can use Debit cards (which display the Visa logo) at point of sale (POS) in many retailers including restaurants, shops and hotels.
+As an alternative to using cash abroad you can use Debit cards at point of sale (POS) in many retailers including restaurants, shops and hotels.

 Visa Debit card

 Paying by Visa Debit card is almost like paying in cash, although it’s more convenient.
 Using a Bank of Ireland Visa Debit card allows you to shop when you feel like it and pay for your purchases directly from your current account.
 Visa Debit saves you from carrying large amounts of cash or writing cheques, as long as you have enough money in your account and are within your overdraft limit.
 You can also use your Visa Debit Card to:

 - Get Cashback - get up to €100 in cash at a retailer checkout at the same time as you purchase something (service available at retailer discretion)

 - Make Contactless payments - A quick and convenient way to pay, perfect for buying items up to €50* without using cash.
 If your card displays the contactless symbol, simply hold it against the reader and in less than a second, it will confirm whether your purchase has been accepted.
 You can make contactless payments wherever you see the Contactless symbol.
 A receipt is available on request.
 These limits may differ in different countries.